rfdickerson/dvc.org/content/docs/command-reference/commit.md

 ## Description

-The `dvc commit` command is useful for several scenarios, when data already tracked by DVC changes: when a [stage](/doc/command-reference/run) or [pipeline](/doc/command-reference/dag) is in development/experimentation; when manually editing or generating DVC <abbr>outputs</abbr>; or to force DVC-file updates without reproducing stages or pipelines.
+`dvc commit` is useful for several scenarios, when data already tracked by DVC
+changes: when a [stage](/doc/command-reference/run) or [pipeline](/doc/command-reference/dag) is in development/experimentation; when manually editing or generating DVC <abbr>outputs</abbr>; or to force DVC-file updates without reproducing stages or pipelines.
 These scenarios are further